 It assumes you have enough money to make an up-front investment in swaps like zero waste menstrual products.

-I highly recommend you read through Representation Matters, a dialogue between two Black environmentalists, for a deeper discussion on the issue.
-Or check out this video titled “Sustainability and Zero Waste Videos are Elitist”.
+I highly recommend you check out this video titled “Sustainability and Zero Waste Videos are Elitist”.

 For a full list of ways that you can leverage your privilege to begin to dismantle environmental racism, see this post on using your privilege.